Get Detail Information About Need-Blind College Admissions

 - Columbia University

-- Cornell University (As of July 2009, Cornell University states they are need blind for international students.
-But I’m not sure of this information.)
+- Cornell University (As of July 2009, Cornell University states they need blind international students, but I’m not sure of this information.)

 - Northwestern University